bcaffo/regmodsbook/manuscript/01_introduction.md

 technology (spoiler alert, Galton wins).

 Some questions from Galton's data come to mind.
 How would one fit a model that relates parent and child heights?
-How would one predict a childs height based on their parents?
+How would one predict a child's height based on their parents?
 How would we quantify regression to the mean?
 In this class, we'll answer all of these questions plus many more.